Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 "You’d better fuckin’ be there!"

 Another drop down. *Six* storeys, this time.
-Good way to break the fuck out of her legs or maybe splatter her skull all over the yard… but there was a drainpipe.
+Good way to break the fuck out of her legs or maybe splatter her skull all over the yard... but there was a drainpipe.
 She shimmied along the ledge.
 She could hear shouting bouncing off the walls around her.
-No idea if any of them could see her, maybe they’d just blow her brains out with a rifle…
+No idea if any of them could see her, maybe they’d just blow her brains out with a rifle...

 She reached the drainpipe and skidded down it, skinning and cutting her fingers as she tried to control her descent.
 Somehow, it didn’t fall apart on her until she was only two storeys up.